-A character or a group of them spot a restaurant (or bar or tavern, etc.) and enter.
-The customers inside are eating their meals, drinking heartily, and chatting with each other...then slowly or abruptly go silent as they see these new customers at the entrance.
+A character or a group of them spot a restaurant (or bar, or tavern, etc.) and enter.
+The customers inside are eating their meals, drinking heartily, and chatting with each other... then slowly or abruptly fall silent as they see these new customers at the entrance.

-If the newcomers are lovable cowards, the awkward silence may cause them to turn right around and leave.
+In some cases, the crowd reacts like this the moment a character enters the room, as though the very sight of somebody walking through the front door is enough to provoke this reaction.
+Maybe the locals all come in through the back?
+If the newcomers are Lovable Cowards, the awkward silence may cause them to turn right around and leave.
 A badass character may instead take a seat at the counter or at the table (depending on the setting).
-If the bartender, waitstaff, or customers don't take a liking to new arrivals, they may tell them outright to leave or alternately say that they're not welcome here.
-This may be made funnier with someone who's pouring something (tea, coffee, etc) pours it too much because he/she's stunned in silence when this guy enters.
+If the bartender, wait staff, or customers don't take a liking to new arrivals, they may tell them outright to leave, or alternately say that they're not welcome here.
+This may be made funnier with someone who's pouring something (tea, coffee, etc.) pours it too much because he/she's in Stunned Silence when this guy enters.
 And Heaven forbid they sit in a booth or table that is used by that certain regular.

 Compare The Freelance Shame Squad, which is a similar phenomenon where everyone in the room instantly pays attention to the protagonist (this time for doing something embarrassing).
 Also compare Chirping Crickets.